fhunleth/sdburner/README.md

 probably required...
 Sorry. :(

 The program uses [fwup](https://github.com/fhunleth/fwup) to write the image to the SDCard.
-This simplified a few things in the program, but a step to creating the software image that gets copied to the MicroSD card.
+This simplified a few things in the program, but added a step to prepping the Raspbian image that you want to use.
 We use an image from Dexter Industries for our Raspberry Pis.
-It is really just Raspbian with a few additional programs installed by default. `fwup` compresses the image so that it doesn't take much space up on the MicroSD card being used for the programmer and it also has nice logic for detecting the SDCard, reporting progress and errors, and has some optimizations for programming the cards quickly (well, quickly for how large they are).
+It is really just Raspbian with a few additional programs installed by default. `fwup` compresses the image so that it doesn't take much space up on the programming device's MicroSD card (we use an old, slow and small MicroSD card for it) and it also has logic for detecting the MicroSD cards, reporting progress and errors, and programming them quickly (well, quickly for how large they are).

 The `fwup` programmer needs a `.fw` file.
 To make it, create a `fwup`